Distance Course Formats

 You may have different types of interaction with an instructor, tutor, marker or other students in your distance or online learning course, depending on the format.

 The amount of instruction in your course may also depend on the length of the course.
 Your course may be term-based (typically 12 to 13 weeks in length) or continual-intake, in which you can register and start at any time and are given a specified number of weeks to complete.

 Important course or tutor information will be sent to you by email prior to your course start date.
 Check your myBCIT email account to access this information.

 BCIT correspondence courses are self-directed courses, in which you work at your own pace, interacting rarely or not at all with an instructor.
 You may be required to submit assignments that are marked and returned and also to complete a mid-term and/or final examination or other form of final student assessment.
 Self-directed courses can be term-based and therefore last 12 weeks.

-Online courses provide for rich interaction between you and your instructor, between you and other students, or both.
-Online courses often have weekly scheduled learning activities or assignments in which you may work in collaborative groups or participate in discussion forums.
+Online and blended courses provide for rich interaction between you and your instructor and you and other students.
+Learning Hub courses often have weekly scheduled learning activities or assignments in which you may work in collaborative groups or participate in discussion forums.
 Individual contact with instructors follows a pattern similar to that in a classroom.

-Usually, expectations for frequency of communication with your instructor are established at the beginning of the course; for example, your instructor may respond to your e-mail and bulletin board postings within 48 hours.
-Online courses begin on their start dates; students will not have access to the course before then.
-Your password and log-in ID for your course will not work before that date.
+Usually, expectations for frequency of communication with your instructor are established at the beginning of the course; for example, your instructor may respond to your e-mail and discussion postings.To compare online learning with traditional classroom activities, see Is Online Learning for Me?
+[PDF].